Coastal Hikes in Spain

-An Old Fishing Village
+An Old Fishing Village on the Cami de Ronda

 Spain’s Costa Brava and the French Riviera may be two of Europe’s most famous and most visited coastal holiday regions, but that’s where the similarity ends.